kmcphillips/acts_as_permalink/README.md

 ## Changelog

+* 1.0.2  --  Use `ActiveSupport::Inflector.transliterate` to convert accented letters to simple ASCII letters.

+* 1.0.1  --  Fixed a bug where instance methods were being included globally, rather than on calling the class macro.

 * 1.0.0  --  Internal refactor.
 Require Rails 4.0 or above and Ruby 2.0 or above.
 Full release, only took 6 years!

 * 0.6.0  --  Switch default replacement character to a dash, but allow the `underscore: true` property to go back to the old format